MegaBitmap/UDPBD-for-XEBP/README.md

 [Archive.org Mirror (recommended)](https://web.archive.org/web/*/hwc.nat.cu/ps2-vault/hwc-projects/xebplus)
 or
 [Howling Wolf & Chelsea's PS2-Vault](http://www.hwc.nat.cu/ps2-vault/hwc-projects/xebplus/)
-2. Extract the `XEBPLUS` folder to the root of your MBR FAT32 or MBR exFAT USB drive, and ensure that you can load into the XEB+ dashboard on your PlayStation 2.
-Use [7-zip](https://7-zip.org/) to extract the `XEBPLUS` folder to the root of your USB drive.
+2. Use [7-zip](https://7-zip.org/) to extract the RAR file.
 (Windows does not natively support `.rar` with passwords.)
 The password is at the bottom of `xebplus_xmas_showcase.rar\Distribution License.txt`.
+Extract the RAR then copy the `XEBPLUS` folder to the root of your MBR FAT32 or MBR exFAT USB drive, and ensure that you can load into the XEB+ dashboard on your PlayStation 2.
 Note that if you are using an MBR exFAT formatted USB drive, you will need to use PS2BBL and [this version](https://github.com/israpps/wLaunchELF_ISR) of wLaunchELF.
 3. (optional) Configure your PS2 exploit of choice to autorun XEB+ on startup.
 4. Download the latest version of this plugin from the [latest release on this page](https://github.com/MegaBitmap/UDPBD-for-XEBP/releases).